Brighter classrooms, brighter minds

-From the ease of reading to aiding concentration and helping to maintain the body’s circadian rhythm, more natural LED lighting can bring a multitude of physical benefits to children and teachers.
+From the ease of reading, to aiding concentration and helping to maintain the body’s circadian rhythm (the sleep-wake cycle), more natural LED lighting can bring a multitude of physical benefits to children and teachers.
 With consistent coverage across the classroom, greater light levels and a more favourable lighting colour, mental cognition and body clock regulation is improved.
 A study by the California Energy Commission showed children can perform 20% better in maths and 26% in reading with improved natural lighting or mimicked natural lighting as a result of an LED installation.

 It’s not just our bodies that can work more efficiently as a result of LED lighting, our use of energy is more favourable too.
 With a lower demand for electricity, LED lighting can further save 75% on the energy consumed by the lighting.
 Using less energy is beneficial for school budgets, at a time when they’re being squeezed tighter than ever, but it’s also good news for the environment.
 Using less energy means producing less carbon, helping the nation in our mission to achieve net-zero by 2050.
 Carbon Brief, the environmental analysis body, believes the switch to efficient lighting has been one of the main drivers in our energy usage per capita dropping back to 1984 levels.

 Reducing bills and risks

 School lighting can be the first thing that’s switched on and the last thing that’s switched off.
 Some schools also run their external lighting 365 days a year.
 With an overall saving on electricity bills of up to 60%, switching to LED lighting makes a lot of sense.